JasonLocklin/Dissertation/SA/Methods.md

 drift during fixations).
-They were also required to contain at least one and at most two saccades in the short window of a trial (3 or more saccades in a single trial usually indicated erratic eye movement recording --often due to partial pupil occlusion).
+They were also required to contain at least one and at most two saccades in the short window of a trial (3 or more saccades in a single trial usually indicated erratic eye movement recording --- often due to partial pupil occlusion).
 Trials with temporal gaps in samples, which occur during blinks or large head movements, were not included.
 This stringent criteria resulted in an inclusion rate of approximately half (56\%), but